vinayak1809/flaskapp-on-aws-Elastic-Beanstalk--with-mysql/README.md

   9. Click on Create Environment(it will take few minutes too create enviroment).
-  10.if helath is good your app is successfully deployed on aws
+  10. If health is Ok of the app, then the project is successfully deployed on AWS.

 ![Health](https://github.com/vinayak1809/flaskapp-on-aws-Elastic-Beanstalk--with-mysql/blob/master/image/health.png)